-SAV habitat requirements for nutrients were met in all applicable segments (Figure 24).
+SAV habitat requirements for nutrients were met in all applicable segments.
 Surface chlorophyll a was either borderline or met the SAV habitat criteria throughout the Rappahannock River.
-Both surface total suspended solids and secchi depth failed to meet the SAV habitat criteria in both the Upper Rappahannock River (RPPOH) and the Middle Rappahannock River (RPPMH) but were borderline or met the criteria elsewhere (Figure 24).
-During the SAV growing season, a degrading long-term trend in surface total phosphorus was detected in the Middle Rappahannock River (RPPOH) while an improving trend in surface dissolved inorganic nitrogen was detected in the Corottoman River (CRRMH).
-Degrading trends in surface chlorophyll a were detected in the Middle Rappahannock River (RPPOH) and the Lower Rappahannock River (RPPMH).
-A degrading trend in secchi depth was also detected in the Corrotoman River (Figure 24).
+Both surface total suspended solids and secchi depth failed to meet the SAV habitat criteria in both the Upper Rappahannock River (RPPOH) and the Middle Rappahannock River (RPPMH) but were borderline or met the criteria elsewhere.
+During the SAV growing season, a improving long-term trend in surface dissolved inorganic nitrogen was detected in the Corrotoman River as well as degrading trends in surface chlorophyll a in the Middle Rappahannock River (RPPOH) and the Lower Rappahannock River (RPPMH).
+Degrading trends in secchi depth were observed in all segments of this tributary except the Upper Rappahannock River (RPPTF) (Figure 24).